Skip to main content

 Clara’s Pros & Cons

-• +Powerful M3 chip handles everything without lag
+• +M3 handles everything without stuttering

-• +Great price compared to the iPad Pro
+• +Great value compared to iPad Pro

 Ethan’s Pros & Cons